robhinds/food-science-site/recipes/_posts/2021-01-10-how-to-smoke-babyback-ribs.md

 <br>

 ## 2. Preparing babyback ribs for cooking
+Prepping babyback ribs or other racks of pork ribs follows the same process, so can be applied the same.
 There are two steps to preparing ribs, and can be done in advance (normally a good idea to do this the day before cooking).

 ### 2.1 Remove the silverskin
 On the underside of the ribs, there will be a fine, semi-translucent membrane (sometimes referred to as silverskin).
 Biologically, this is a connective tissue, holding things in place.
 Usually, in BBQ, we love connective tissue as it's our magic ingredient that makes BBQ so great, however, this is not the kind of connective tissue we like.
 This connective tissue is called _elastin_, and unfortunately not something we want, so we just need to remove this one.